ravishshardha/Project_2024/Report.md

     - Bitonic sort will make the same number of comparisons for any input array, with a complexity of O(log^2n), where n is the number of elements to be sorted.

 - Sample Sort:
-  Sample sort is a parallelized version of bucket sort.
-Each processor takes a chunk of the data and sorts locally.
+  - Sample sort is a parallelized version of bucket sort.
+  - Each processor takes a chunk of the data and sorts locally.
-Then each processor takes s samples and those samples get combined into a buffer and sorted.
-Global splitters or pivots are selected form the sorted samples and define endpoints for buckets. each processor takes its data and filters it into each respective bucket.
-The buckets are sorted and combined.
-Finally the endpoints of each bucket are checked to verify the whole dataset is sorted.
+  - Then each processor takes s samples and those samples get combined into a buffer and sorted.
+  - Global splitters or pivots are selected form the sorted samples and define endpoints for buckets.
+  - each processor takes its data and filters it into each respective bucket.
+  - The buckets are sorted and combined.
+  - Finally the endpoints of each bucket are checked to verify the whole dataset is sorted.
+  - Uses quicksort to sort partitioned buckets, so works well with random and in-order data.

 - Merge Sort:
   - Divide-and-conquer sorting algorithm that splits the array into halves recursively until each sub-array contains a single element, then merges the sub-arrays to produce a sorted array.